harvardinformatics/micro-course/intro_to_bioinformatics/fall2019/session2.md

 cut -s -f 3 data/Homo_sapiens.GRCh38.91.gff3 | sort | uniq -c
 ```

-`uniq` collapses duplicate adjacect lines into a single copy, which is prefixed by a count via the `-c` option.
+`uniq` collapses duplicate adjacent lines into a single copy, which is prefixed by a count via the `-c` option.
 The lines are first `sort`ed so each count reflects the the number of occurrences of a line in the entire input.

 Finally, let's briefly look at a BED file before moving on to some more advanced Unix tricks that will help us work with these files.